Azure/ResiliencyCenter/Troubleshooting.md

-# Troubleshoot Errors in Resiliency Center
+# Troubleshoot Errors in Resiliency Experiences

-This article contains information about common errors you might encounter while using Resiliency Center.
+This article contains information about common errors you might encounter while using Resiliency in Azure.

 > [!NOTE]
 > This content will be updated throughout the preview period.
 If you encounter errors not covered here, contact [azresiliencyprivatepreviewsupport@microsoft.com](mailto:azresiliencyprivatepreviewsupport@microsoft.com) with the information listed in [Report an issue](#report-an-issue).